cs-uob/COMSM0085/exercises/part2/src/scrape/soup.md

    scrape for later programmatic work.
-Rather than printing out information, create and update a [Python dict](https://realpython.com/python-dicts/) for all leaf nodes where the dictionary keys are the titles of a page and the values are the corresponding content of the 'info' box. _Run your script with `python -i scrape.py` and it will execute your script and then place you in an interactive session immediately following your script's execution.
+Rather than printing out information, create and update a [Python dict](https://realpython.com/python-dicts/) for all leaf nodes where the dictionary keys are the titles of a page and the values are the corresponding content of the 'info' box. _Run your script with `python3 -i scrape.py` and it will execute your script and then place you in an interactive session immediately following your script's execution.
 You can then check that the dictionary's contents are what you expect by interacting with the dict